Gay historical romance from the Golden Age of Piracy

-And then a rival from Perry’s old ship reappears.
-Perry is forced to renounce his pirate brethren, but he can’t tell anyone the truth lest he puts them in grave peril.
+Then a bitter rival from Perry’s navy days appears unexpectedly.
+Perry is blackmailed into returning to his old life, and forced to renounce his pirate brethren.
+And he can’t tell anyone the truth lest he puts them in grave peril.

 Perry fears he’ll never see his matelot again, for Quinn is not the man to brook betrayal.
 And the dashing Captain Ashburn is waiting in the wings…